Students of Luong The Vinh High School, District 1, Ho Chi Minh City during an English class - Photo: NHU HUNG

 Concerns

-Wishing to contribute a small part to improving the quality of education, I support the survey and project "Gradually making English the second language in schools".
+Wishing to contribute a small part to the work of improving the quality of education, I support the survey and project "Gradually making English the second language in schools".

 However, this implementation still causes many concerns and pressures for teachers.

-The plan to survey English proficiency for teachers of the Ho Chi Minh City Department of Education and Training this time was implemented quite unexpectedly.
+The plan to survey English proficiency for teachers of the Department of Education and Training of Ho Chi Minh City this time was implemented quite unexpectedly.

 In fact, many teachers are confused by this survey.

-When there was only information about the survey and it had not been officially implemented, many teachers passed around information about opening foreign language and computer training classes.
+When there was only information about the survey and it had not been officially implemented, many teachers passed around information about opening foreign language and IT training classes.

 This makes many people worry that if they fail, they will be forced to take those courses.

-Even though the Department of Education and Training's leaders affirmed that the survey results are not intended to grant certificates or evaluate teachers, many people are still worried that if the results are low, they may be eliminated in the current situation of mergers and streamlining.
+Even though the Department of Education and Training leaders affirmed that the survey results are not intended to grant certificates or evaluate teachers, many people are still worried that low results could lead to elimination in the current situation of mergers and streamlining.

 Another problem is that schools are in the midst of year-end testing.